evidence-dev/evidence/sites/docs/pages/core-concepts/themes/index.md

 />
 <PropListing
     name="switcher"
-    description="Enables/disables the appearance switcher in the kebab menu in the top right, allowing users to switch the appearance of your application between light and dark mode." options={['true', 'false']}
+    description="Shows/hides the appearance switcher in the kebab menu in the top right which allows users to switch the appearance of your application between light and dark mode." options={['true', 'false']}
     defaultValue="false"
 />

+## Migration

+To enable themes in an Evidence application created before v((TODO THEMES RELEASE SEMVER)), simply add the [default appearance configuration](#default-appearance-configuration) to your `evidence.config.yaml`.

+Your app will use the [default theme configuration](#default-theme-configuration) and will have dark mode without any additional configuration necessary!

 # Theme